opendocsg/opendoc-formsg-faq/ReadThisFirst.md

 Email mode: Form responses are sent directly into your specified email(s), and our server never stores a copy of it.

-Storage mode (Coming Soon!): Responses are end-to-end encrypted.
+Storage mode (Coming Soon!): Responses are stored, but end-to-end encrypted.
 On form creation, private key is generated on the client and never seen by our server.
 On form submission, response is encrypted on the client first, before being sent to our server for storage.

-## Is FormSG IM / AIAS / DSS compliant?
+## Is FormSG IM8 / AIAS / DSS compliant?

 Yes we are compliant with IM8, AIAS policy, and DSS.
 If you have concerns on our compliance, kindly contact us via our [Support Form](https://go.gov.sg/formsg-support), and mention the specific clause you have concerns on.